ky2710/javascript-allonge-six/myAllonge/markdown/main_1_Composing.md

       //=> false

-[^wellactually]: Well, actually, this does not work for arrays that contain `undefined` as a value, but we are not going to see that in our examples.
+>`1` Well, actually, this does not work for arrays that contain `undefined` as a value, but we are not going to see that in our examples.
 A more robust implementation would be `(array) => array.length === 0`, but we are doing backflips to keep this within a very small and contrived playground.

 Armed with our definition of an empty list and with what we've already learned, we can build a great many functions that operate on arrays.
 We know that we can get the length of an array using its `.length`.
 But as an exercise, how would we write a `length` function using just what we have already?